Search

 Instructions

-• Remove the cheese from the pan and serve with lemon wedges and a drizzle of honey.
+• Transfer the cheese to a plate.
+Serve immediately with lemon wedges and, optionally, a drizzle of honey.

 Notes